renesas-rz/rz_gstreamer_sample_code/10_gst-videoscale/README.md

 # Video Scale

-Scale down an H.264 video, then store it in MP4 container.
+Scale an H.264 video, then store it in MP4 container.

 ![Figure video scale pipeline](figure.png)